 Doctors: Sometimes your doctor and I may need to work together; for example, if you need to take medication in addition to seeing a counselor or therapist.
-I will get your written permission and permission from your parent/guardian in advance to share information with your doctor.
-Again, a very unlikely situation might come up in which I do not have your permission but both I and your parent or guardian believe that it is very important for me to be able to share certain information with your doctor.
+I will get your permission and permission from your parent(s)/guardian(s) in advance to share information with your doctor.
+The only time I will share information with your doctor even if I don't have your permission is if you are doing something that puts you at risk for serious and immediate physical/medical harm.